Wild translation surfaces and infinite genus

+This concludes the proof of the inductive step and hence the proof of the lemma. \end{proof} \end{lem}

-\begin{rem}[\autoref{lem_criterion_simple_closed_curves_non-separating} for closed curves in $\overline{X}$] It follows by the same arguments, that the previous criterion is also true for saddle-connections or, more generally, closed curves in $\overline{X}$ whose image contains singularities only as start and end point.
-While the beginning of the proof of statement (i) is completely the same, we have to choose an $\epsilon$ small enough so that all intersection points of $\beta'$ and $\gamma$ are in the $\epsilon$-neighborhood $\widetilde{N}$ of the segment $\gamma([\epsilon, l-\epsilon])$.
-Then we can use $\widetilde{N}$ instead of $N$ and finish the proof in the same way as before.
-The replacement of $N$ by $\widetilde{N}$ also makes the proof of statement (ii) work for this type of curves as the components of $\widetilde{N} \setminus \im(\gamma)$ can also play the role of the connected components $N_l^1$ and $N_r^1$. \end{rem}
+It follows by the same arguments that the criterion in \autoref{lem_criterion_simple_closed_curves_nonseparating} is also true for saddle connections or, more generally, simple closed curves in $\overline{X}$ whose image contains singularities exactly as startpoint and endpoint.
+While the beginning of the proof of the base case is literally the same, we have to choose an $\epsilon > 0$ small enough such that all intersection points of $\beta'$ and~$\gamma_1$ are contained in the $\epsilon'$--neighbourhood $\widetilde{N}$ of the segment $\gamma_1([\epsilon, l-\epsilon])$.
+Then we can use $\widetilde{N}$ instead of $N$ and finish the proof of the base case in the same way as before.
+The replacement of $N$ by $\widetilde{N}$ also makes the proof of the inductive step work for this type of curves as the connected components of $\widetilde{N} \setminus \im(\gamma_1)$ can also play the role of the connected components $N_l^\ast$ and~$N_r^\ast$.